 In order to assess the effectiveness of the EDK's cooking sessions in promoting vocabulary learning, two studies were set up by the English and the Italian research teams.
 We chose vocabulary acquisition as a focus since the task involved identifying and physically manipulating a set of concrete kitchen utensils and food ingredients, which formed a cohesive vocabulary set.
 Moreover, L2 vocabulary assessment is a mature research field (Read 2000) with established procedures and tools.
 The assessment structure for active verbal production of lexical items by individual learners was that of pre-test, post-test and - in Study 1 only - delayed post-test.
-The assessment design and processes were 'wrapped around' the task design and processes so that there would be minimal impact on the holistic, autonomous nature of the task itself (see Figure 1 above).
+The assessment design and processes were 'wrapped around' the task design and processes so that there would be minimal impact on the holistic, autonomous nature of the task itself (see figure 9.1).

-In both studies, the aim was to learn a specialised lexical set related to cooking.
-In this test users had to produce the spoken form of words in connection with physical objects which are employed in a cooking task.
+In both studies, the aim was to learn a specialized lexical set related to cooking.
+In this test users had to produce the spoken form of words in connection with physical objects which were employed in a cooking task.
 A situational set (Nattinger 1988: 72) of 16 items of cooking utensils and ingredients was chosen, all of which were nouns.
 The purpose of the test was to determine the extent to which an individual user's verbal production of specific vocabulary items increased as a result of a cooking session.
 The types of word knowledge being tested here were connecting spoken form to meaning (Nation, 2001: 47) in relation to concrete objects, and production of phonological form.

-In a comparable study, R. Ellis and He (1999) studied the acquisition of a lexical set (furniture) of 10 items in an experimental study of the effects of premodified input, interactionally modified input and modified output.
+In a comparable study, R. Ellis and He (1999) studied the acquisition of a lexical set (furniture) of ten items in an experimental study of the effects of premodified input, interactionally modified input and modified output.
 Scoring options were either 0 or 1 for each lexical item.
-In our study, we wanted greater granularity in relation to spoken production of individual lexical items, since 'A sensitive vocabulary test can show that there has actually been small amounts of learning from some low-strength teaching or learning intervention.'
-(Nation and Webb 2011: 304).
-We therefore adapted Barcroft's (2002) proposal for the Lexical Production Scoring Protocol-Written (LPSP-Written), which quantified the ability to spell words.
-The following scheme was created for the quantification of the oral production of specific individual lexical items (Figure 5).
-The marking system was trialled with participants before data collection and inter-rater reliability of 96% was achieved.
+In our study, we wanted greater granularity in relation to spoken production of individual lexical items, since '[a] sensitive vocabulary test can show that there has actually been small amounts of learning from some low-strength teaching or learning intervention' (Nation and Webb 2011: 304).
+We therefore adapted Barcroft's (2002) proposal for the